fckbankscoin/fckbankscoin/doc/readme-qt.rst

 Alternatively, install `Qt Creator`_ and open the `fckbankscoin-qt.pro` file.

-An executable named `fckbankscoin` will be built.
+An executable named `fckbankscoin` will be built in the directory you are currently in.

 .. _`Qt Creator`: http://qt-project.org/downloads/